Wave Petunias

 This post contains affiliate links.
 If you make a purchase after clicking a link I may make a small commission at no added cost to you.

-Wave petunias are known for their cascading growth habit, which makes them perfect for hanging baskets, window boxes, and other containers.
+They are known for their draping growth habit, which makes them perfect for hanging baskets, window boxes, and other containers.

-They are also known for their durability and ability to thrive in a variety of growing conditions.
+Another great feature they are known for is durability and the ability to grow well in a variety of garden conditions.

 Purple Wave Petunias trailing over a deck rail